 Even if your business is heavily dependent on any of the few things we do not test well, there is a good chance that you also have a lot of UI that we do test well.

-Rather than dedicating testing resources to this type of tedious, repetitive & time-consuming work, you can offload that testing to testRigor and re-deploy your testers to your core testing needs.
+Rather than dedicating testing resources to this type of tedious, repetitive & time-consuming work, you can unload that testing to testRigor and re-deploy your testers to your core testing needs.